miniwdl-ext/miniwdl-aws-terraform/README.md

 Use this [Terraform](https://www.terraform.io) configuration as a starting point to provision AWS infrastructure for [miniwdl-aws](https://github.com/miniwdl-ext/miniwdl-aws) -- including a VPC, EFS file system, Batch queues, and IAM roles.

-**Before diving into this, please review two simpler ways to use miniwdl-aws** described [there](https://github.com/miniwdl-ext/miniwdl-aws).
+**Before diving into this, please review simpler ways to use miniwdl-aws** described [there](https://github.com/miniwdl-ext/miniwdl-aws).

 ### Requirements